-Endowment Fund Purpose Restriction Year Established Taylor Fund Character and leadership programs 2006 Mentor St. Louis Fund School-based mentoring programs 2009 Emerson Fund Technology programs 2010 Mary Ann Lee Fund Education and career development 2011
+Purpose Year Endowment Fund Restriction Established Taylor Fund Character and leadership programs 2006 Mentor St. Louis Fund School-based mentoring programs 2009 Emerson Fund Technology programs 2010 Mary Ann Lee Fund Education and career development 2011

 The Board of Directors of the Organization has interpreted relevant law to mean that the fair value of the original endowment is restricted in perpetuity, absent explicit donor stipulations to the contrary.
 Additionally, the Board of Directors has adopted a formal investment policy that details the objectives and constraints of the endowment.
 The primary goal of the endowments is long term growth and preservation of purchasing power by achieving returns in excess of the rate of inflation.
 The investment policy accepts minimal risk but acknowledges the need to assume risk in order to preserve long-term financial assets.
 The policy calls for a specific allocation of funds with periodic rebalancing at the discretion of the investment manager.
-As stipulated by the donors, the investment policy includes a formal spending policy which allows the Organization to distribute a maximum of 5% of the current market value of the Mentor St. Louis endowment and 4% of each of the remaining endowments each year.
+The investment policy includes a formal spending policy which allows the Organization to distribute a maximum annual amount of 4% of the current market value of each endowment.

-As of December 31, 2011 and 2010, the net asset composition of the endowments are as follows:
+As of December 31, 2012 and 2011, the net asset composition of the endowments are as follows: